 - Support groups: there are many groups available for patients and their families.

-Injection immunotherapy (desensitisation) has been used with some success to treat pollen and insect venom allergies but, at present, is not widely used to treat food allergy because of the risk of anaphylaxis.
-However, studies looking at oral desensitisation are underway.[12, 13]
+Injection immunotherapy (desensitisation) has been used with some success to treat pollen and insect venom allergies but, at present, is not used to treat food allergy other than peanut allergy .
+However, studies looking at oral desensitisation may be effective in some situations .

 - Adults with food allergy can develop tolerance after appropriate food elimination diets have been implemented.
 One third of all adults and children lose their clinical reactivity to food allergens after 1-2 years of food elimination diets.

-- Sensitivity to peanuts, seafood, fish and tree nuts is rarely lost.
+- Sensitivity to seafood, fish and tree nuts also rarely resolves.

 There are a number of unanswered questions about how to prevent allergies developing.
 The guidance has changed several times over recent years, causing some confusion, and new research often reaches surprising conclusions.